Topic: Management Improvement

 To our employees, we must provide a workplace where they can work with pride based on mutual trust and responsibility between labor and management, and respect for people.

 Verizon’s ads say:

 Well, the network is important, but so is customer service.
 I think the sentiment they express informs us about their mentality.
 And I don’t trust their customer service.
-If I did, I would get their FIOS service.
+If I did, I would get their FIOS [the broken link was removed] service.
 But I just don’t trust them to serve me in the way I would trust: Google, Amazon, Toyota… If those companies were offering FIOS I would get it.

 I even came close to getting it through Verizon, but using their web site and then talking to their service representatives was so painful, I was reminded what it was like dealing with them, in the past, and I thought better of entering into business with them again.
 It just isn’t worth risking being stuck dealing with poor customer service.